 What do we actually get from the product like Model 1?

-Model 1 comparing to similar project in the past
+Model 1 compared to a similar project in the past

-Is it really worth to develop some piece of equipment that will be replaced within couple of years with something “new and revolutionary”?
+Is it really worth developing some piece of equipment that will be replaced within a couple of years with something “new and revolutionary”?

 Personally, I would be more impressed to see people focus on the music itself; sound synthesis, compositions, etc. Let’s not forget how the character of a sound is important in electronic music.

 However, it would be wrong to underrate the mixer right in the beginning.
 But, you do kind of wonder how often an average DJ would have a chance to use it.
 Even if you find it in some venues and lay your hands on this state of the art, would that be enough?